kbhat97/GNX-CIS/README.md

 ## 📄 License

-This project is part of the GNX AIS ecosystem.
+This project is part of the GNX CIS ecosystem.

 ---